wp-plugins/sync-facebook-events/readme.txt

 A: Currently, your Facebook events are updated only when you press the 'Update' button from the Sync FB Events section within settings.

+Q: Why do I get a blank screen when running an update?

+A: Check your Facebook App ID, Facebook App Secret and Facebook UID.
+One of them is probably incorect.

 Q: Why doesn't Modern Tribe just provide this functionality within their own plugin?

 A: I don't know, that's why I wrote this one :)